Find Legal Aid

 All local and state bar associations have voluntary legal counsel committees where attorneys have the chance to volunteer their time.
 Legal practitioners also have the opportunity of helping by joining legal counsel services that provide no-fee representation or representation at reduced costs for those who are incapable of paying for legal assistance.
 Many legal aid services vary depending on the fields of law they address.
 The American Bar Association’s Volunteer Project is known to provide help across diverse specialties including estate planning, bankruptcy, guardianship, adoption, and custody.

 The Military Free Legal Services Project is dedicated to active duty service members.
 For details on national voluntary legal counsel opportunities, visit probono.net.
+Also, another resource to find attorneys in your area who can help you for free is justia.com.

 Pro bono is a legal term that means helping the public.
 It was introduced in an effort to assist those who are deprived of justice because they have limited finances.
 The American Bar Association requires lawyers to dedicate sometime to offer free legal assistance.
 Pro bono is a Latin term.
 The phrase means “in the best interest of the people”.
 In legal terms, voluntary legal aid means legal assistance provided for no charge or at low fees to help the public.
 Voluntary legal assistance can be distinguished from any form of volunteerism by the fact that they are offered by legal professionals with the aim of helping those who cannot afford lawyers.